Réseau Ferroviaire Rapide: Line D

-Line D is the newest line of the network, having opened on the 25th of January 2025.
+Line D is the newest line of the network, having opened on January 25, 2025.
 Like Line A, Line D runs on an existing SNCFT mainline alignment, however instead of metre gauge tracks, the line runs on the standard-gauge mainline from Tunis to Ghardimaou.
-The line runs from Tunis Central to Gobâa on an east–west route over a total distance of 13.2 kilometres and 9 stations, sharing track with Line E for 5.5 kilometres from Tunis to Sayda Elmanoubia.
+The line runs from Tunis Central to Gobâa on an east–west route over a total distance of 13.2 km and serves 9 stations, sharing track with Line E from Tunis to Saida Manoubia.